 Here’s an interesting reflection by my colleague James Crossley on Jeremy Corbyn and the Bible—James was delighted when Corbyn used a biblical allusion in his first speech as Labour leader (did you spot it?), and here reflects on the place of the Bible in political discourse.

 - My slides on improving your academic writing 19 June 2019

 - John Goldingay’s The Old Testament for Everyone series 16 May 2019

 - An excellent new book on fixing academic writing problems 20 February 2019

 - Tavis Bohlinger on choosing the life of the mind 18 February 2019

 - New Principal for Trinity College, Bristol 5 February 2019

-1 Corinthians Acts Bible Bible Society Biblical Studies British New Testament Conference Caritas Centre for the Social-Scientific Study of the Bible Chris Keith Christian growth church cities conference Corinth ecclesiology education evil Gospels greek Jesus learning Luke Luke-Acts news New Testament New Testament Studies Pastoral Epistles Paul Paul and the Faithfulness of God Pauline communities PhD research poverty publishing research Roman empire SBL scholarship scribal literacy Scripture St Mary’s University teaching Tearfund textual criticism Tom Wright writing
+1 Corinthians Acts Bible Bible Society Biblical Studies British New Testament Conference Caritas Centre for the Social-Scientific Study of the Bible Chris Keith Christian growth church cities conference Corinth ecclesiology education evil Gospels greek Jesus learning Luke Luke-Acts news New Testament New Testament Studies Pastoral Epistles Paul Paul and the Faithfulness of God Pauline communities PhD research poverty publishing research Roman empire SBL scholarship scribal literacy Scripture St Mary’s University teaching Tearfund theological interpretation of Scripture Tom Wright writing